fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/9nkgfaho/) to edit the zoomline chart.

-## Pre-select the number of visible data plots
+## Pre-select the Number of Visible Data Plots

 By default, the zoom line chart displays all the data plots in a single screen.
 However, it is possible to pre-select the maximum number of data plots that will be visible on a single screen at the time of rendering.